UNITARIAN UNIVERSALISTS OF SARASOTA, 3975 FRUITVILLE ROAD, SARASOTA FL 34232, TEL. 941-371-4974

 2. Upon completion, create a second copy and convert it to the standard format, as illustrated below.

 3. If you just have a few images, you may send them as separate attachments to an email to [email protected].
-He can create a the two powerpoints from a few images.
+He can create the two powerpoints from a few images.
 Please avoid zipping your files.

 All of the projectors available at the church have standard HDMI and VGA connections, pictured below.
 All of the screens are in the 4:3 format.